 Effect: Loss of 5,000 lives, possibly the last eruption of Mount Fuji

 The Hōei earthquake was considered the largest earthquake in Japanese history until 2011.
-In combination with the resulting tsunami, an estimated 5,000 lives were lost.
+In combination with the resulting tsunami created large waves and an estimated 5,000 lives were lost.
 Scientists have also speculated that it may have triggered the last eruption of Mount Fuji, which occurred 49 days later.

 Sanriku Earthquake and Tsunamis — June 15th, 1896